prabirshrestha/FacebookSharp/README.md

 #### IFacebookMembershipProvider

-To have easy link between your MembershipProvider and FacebookMembershipProvider IFacebookMembershipProvider has been created.
+To have easy link between your MembershipProvider and FacebookMembershipProvider IFacebookMembershipProvider have been provided.
 This interface contains methods such as

 	bool HasLinkedFacebook(string membershipUsername);
 	void LinkFacebook(string membershipUsername, string facebookId, string accessToken);